johnpittman/finitestatemachine-js/README.md

 <h4>Breaking Changes...</h4>

 - Complete rework.
 - Built on top of my StateManager (npm/bower install statemanager).
-A machine is meant to have managers so this makes more sense and extract reusable functionality.
+A machine is meant to have managers so this makes more sense and extracts reusable functionality.
 - handleStateEvent() is now handleEvent().

 <h4>Additional Changes...</h4>